e-Spirit/fsxa-pwa/CONTRIBUTING.md

    variables, exposed ports or useful file locations.
 3. There is no need to increase the projects version numbers in any of the files.
 We will increase the version numbers when your pull request gets merged into the master branch.
-4. Pull Requests are always reviewed by e-Spirit developers and will also be merged by them.
+4. Pull Requests are always reviewed by Crownpeak Technology developers and will also be merged by them.
 We may contact you during the process to make some changes to your pull request before we merge it into the master branch of the project.

 ### Code of Conduct